codeaashu/GSOC-The-Beginners-Guide/README.md

-# The Beginners Guide to decode Google Summer of Code (GSoC)
+# The Beginners Guide to Google Summer of Code (GSoC)

 ![GSoC Logo](gsoclogo.svg)